SamuelWhitton/natural-daina/README.md

 ```
 *->[A]{} -> \[A]:newA
 ```
+It is important to note; the output expression is always evaluated when the method expression is invoked, it is never evaluated when the method is defined.
+In other words, the output is expression is bound to the method.

 A method can be encasulated as a object, which is commonly called a lambda in other languages.
 The following example shows statements assigning the previous example methods as lambda objects:
 ```